Mixed Hamiltonian Monte Carlo for Mixed Discrete and Continuous Variables: Details on implementation with Laplace momentum

 In what follows, line numbers refer to lines in Algorithm~\ref{alg:abstract}.
 Under Laplace momentum, $v_i=\text{sign}(p^\cald_i)\in\{1, -1\}$.
 As a result, different $q^\cald_i$ always evolve with a constant speed 1, and we no longer need the $\operatorname{argmin}$ in Line 7.
 Site visitation order is completely determined by the initial sampling of $q^\cald, p^\cald$.
 Furthermore, we can precompute all the involved step sizes (in Line 8).
 These step sizes are in fact differences of neighboring order statistics of $N^\cald$ uniform samples on $[0, \tau]$, and as a result have the Dirichlet distribution as the joint distribution.
 The initial momentum is given by $p^{\cald(0)}_i\sim \nu(p)\propto e^{-|p|}$, which corresponds to the initial kinetic energy $k^\cald(p^{\cald(0)}_i)\sim\text{Exponential}(1)$.

 The above observations indicate that, using Laplace momentum, we no longer need to keep track of $q^\cald, p^\cald$.
 Instead, at the beginning of each iteration, we can sample the site visitation order as a random permutation, the step sizes from a Dirichlet distribution, and the kinetic energies from independent exponential distributions.
 In each iteration, we simply evolve the system according to the step sizes, visit each site in order, and keep track of changes in kinetic energies.
 These simplications results in the efficient implementation described in Algorithm 1 in the main text.
+See also Algorithm~\ref{alg:step_sizes_function} for the definition of the function \textit{GetStepSizesNSteps} in Algorithm 1 in the main text.